 Influencers make an income by working with brands and creating sponsored posts, campaigns and other advertising content.

 South African women entrepreneurs are already behind many innovative digital platforms that are making life easier for millions.
-Some examples are BeautyonTApp, an ecommerce brand launched by Mathebe Molise that makes it easy to buy your favourite beauty products online.
+One example is BeautyonTApp, an e-commerce brand launched by Mathebe Molise that makes it easy to buy your favourite beauty products online.

-SweepSouth is perhaps the most well-known female founded digital platform in the country.
+SweepSouth is perhaps the most well-known female-founded digital platform in the country.
 The online platform provides on-demand and regular home cleaning services on the African continent.
-It was founded by Aisha Pandor who is the CEO of the company, together with husband and CTO, Alen Ribic.
+It was founded by Aisha Pandor who is the CEO of the company, together with her husband and CTO, Alen Ribic.

-To build a successful app or digital platform, it’s important that you identify a real need among your target market.
+To build a successful app or digital platform, you must identify a real need among your target market.

 Related: 6 Great Apps Created by SA Women that Make Everyday Life Easier

-One of the most popular franchising sectors that women dominate, according to research by Franchise Association of South Africa (Fasa), are health, beauty and body culture.
-It includes business ideas catered to the women market such as hairdressing, cosmetics, weight loss treatments, women’s gyms, skincare clinics, nail and beauty bars, spas.
+One of the most popular franchising sectors that women dominate, according to research by the Franchise Association of South Africa (Fasa), are health, beauty and body culture.
+It includes business ideas catered to the women’s market such as hairdressing, cosmetics, weight loss treatments, women’s gyms, skincare clinics, nail and beauty bars, and spas.

-There are many South African women entrepreneurs that are changing the face of the beauty and wellness industry.
+Many South African women entrepreneurs are changing the face of the beauty and wellness industry.
 Local entrepreneur Portia Mngomezulu, founder of Portia M Skin Solutions, is one such example.
 Her brand produces skincare for women and men and also has a baby range.
-All the products are available through her online shop, Pick n Pay and other retailers, and independent pharmacies.
+All the products are available through her online shop, Pick n Pay other retailers, and independent pharmacies.

 In a previous SME South Africa article Faith Mabena spoke on how women in the construction industry continue to face an uphill battle and deal with being underestimated.
 Mabena is the co-founder and director of Nokhanya Services, a construction company.